creme332/myjobviz/README.md

 - [ ] Remove node.js from programming languages
 - [ ] Fix asp.net and asp.net core confusion
 - [x] Separate BASH/SHELL
+- [ ] Convert opening and closing date in csv file to US date format then sort.

 - [x] Create a separate file to store frequencies